 discrete and hybrid systems control (planning), monitoring, and diagnosis,

-We try to understand, automatically, what happens in a complex system
+A main objective is to understand, automatically, what happens in

 what actions to take to avoid problems and to recover from fault situations